-The Administrative & Operations Manager functions as the chief financial officer of the college.
-In addition to budget development and oversight, they are responsible for Fiscal Services, Maintenance and Operations, Public Safety and Emergency Preparedness, and Information Technology, as well as college auxiliary functions including food services, bookstore, and the campus resources.
-This person is also in charge of Human Resources & Employee Relations and is responsible for management and operation of all human resources and employee relations functions of the College, for developing and recommending policies, goals and objectives for human resources, and serves as the College Title IX Officer.
-The office serves as the single office responsible for receiving all unlawful discrimination complaints.
+The Administrative & Operations Manager (AOM) serves as the accounting and financial administrator for the College.
+In addition to the management of the budgets and financial transactions of the College, the AOM is responsible for Accounting Services, Maintenance and Operations, Public Safety and Emergency Preparedness, and Information Technology, as well as the College's auxiliary functions including food services, bookstore, and the campus resources.
+The AOM administers the Human Resources & Employee Relations and is responsible for the management and operation of all human resources and employee relations for CINC.
+The AOM, as the HR Official, is responsible for receiving all unlawful discrimination complaints and works directly with the Title IX Officer of the College.